 *This isn’t always the case—read below to see why!

 The most basic reason to use paced bottle feeding is that it’s more comfortable for your baby!
 It also allows your baby to more easily transition between breast and bottle if that is a part of your feeding plan.
 However, there are a lot of other benefits to consider too.

 We often hear parents say that they want to bottle feed so they know exactly how much milk their baby is getting.
 This is a bottle-feeding myth—for a lot of reasons:

 All parents want feeding to be comfortable for their babies, but when babies are placed on their backs to drink, they’re forced to gulp their milk.
 And gulping isn’t good.

 Here’s why: It’s the result of drinking too much to avoid choking.
 It’s stressful and uncomfortable.
 Paced bottle feeding helps avoid this.

 It also helps prevent colic, defined as prolonged intense distress, crying, or fussiness in an otherwise healthy baby.
 Colic isn’t fully understood, but one contributor is thought to be excess air intake during feeding.

-Bottle-feeding babies is less work for babies.
-They get a lot of milk from the bottle and quickly.
+Bottle-feeding is less work for babies.
+They get a lot of milk from the bottle quickly.
 Nursing, on the other hand, requires exertion to make the milk come and allows the baby to feel fullness at the right time.